I have a confession to make: nearly a decade into my birding career, I still can’t identify birds by ear.

 It’s 6:00 on a Sunday morning and I’m awake, caffeinated, and ready to bird.

-Overcoming my auditory avian incompetence is no easy feat, so I recruited the best Australian birder I know, Hugh Possingham, who also happens to be Chief Scientist of The Nature Conservancy.
+Overcoming my auditory avian incompetence is no easy feat, so I recruited the best Australian birder I know, Hugh Possingham, who also happened to be Chief Scientist of The Nature Conservancy.
 Hugh has five decades of experience and describes his own birding obsession as a psychological disorder.